joaopmazzo/client-server-example/README.md

 ---

-Pleas feel free to give some tips/advices about the project and my english :)
+Please feel free to give some tips/advices about the project and my english :)

 &#xa0;